jaspershen/laggedcor/README.md

 ---

-The `laggedcor` is a R package used to calculate the lagged correlation for omics and wearable data.
+The `laggedcor` is an R package used to calculate the lagged correlation for omics and wearable data.

 <img src="man/figures/laggedcor_all_packages.png" align="middle" alt="" width = "100%"/>